-- Concrete demands state: "In fact, I would have earned a bit more salary" - thus signaling that you yourself do not believe in success.
-You have to quantify your salary requirements in detail and, if necessary, justify how you get this amount.
+- Make specific demands: "Actually, I would have earned a little more salary" - this is a signal that you do not believe in success yourself.
+You have to put a concrete figure on your desired salary and, if necessary, justify how you get this sum.

-- Do not be put off: When men say no, that does not necessarily mean no. Rather, you should now enter into negotiations with the boss.
+- Don't be put off: When men say “no”, it doesn't necessarily mean “no”.
+Rather, you should now negotiate with the boss.

 - Make a success storybook: Preparation is everything.
 Keep track of what you do for your business over a long period of time.
 You have won new customers or completed successful negotiations?
 Write it down.
 Particularly important are services with which you have brought your firm concrete measurable benefits, such as additional profit.

-- Do not fall with the door into the house: "I want more money!" - who falls so with the door into the house, has already lost.
+- Don't fall into the house with the door: "I want more money!" - Whoever falls into the house with the door has already lost.
 The boss immediately switches to resistance.
-Better: Ask for a conversation about your advancement and perspectives in the company: "I would like to talk to you about my development."
-This shows you straight away that you want to do more for more money.
+Better: Please ask for a discussion about your further development and prospects in the company: "I would like to talk to you about my development."
+This shows you that you want to do more for more money.

-- Suggestive questions: Your boss will probably find the best suggestions for himself.
-Therefore, with a suggestive question, give him the idea of paying you more: "Do not you agree that my work is very important to the company?"
-Moreover, if your boss says so now, later he can shatter claims badly ,
+- Suggestive questions: Your boss will probably find the best suggestions that he came up with himself.
+Therefore, give him the idea to pay you more with a leading question: “Don't you think that my work is very important for the company?”
+In addition: If your boss says yes now, it is difficult for him to smack claims later.

-- Always emphasize your performance: Even if you are looking for more money: Always emphasize what you have done for the company and that you are ready to do more: "I have already gained many new customers.
-And I want to get involved even more.
-I will certainly be even more successful if I am even better motivated by an additional financial incentive ... "
+- Always emphasize your performance: Even if you are looking for more money: Always emphasize what you have done for the company and that you are ready to do even more: “I have already won many new customers.
+And I want to get more involved.
+I will certainly become more successful if I am motivated even more by an additional financial incentive ... ”

-- Anticipating Counter-Arguments: Sometimes it's better to anticipate and rebut arguments that you expect from your boss: "They'll say you can not pay my salary increase.
-But I'll bring you twice as much ...
-"Attention: Of course, you can wake up sleeping dogs and bring arguments to the boss.
+- Anticipating Counter-Arguments: Sometimes it is more prudent to anticipate and invalidate arguments that you expect from your boss: “You will say that you cannot pay my raise.
+However, I bring you twice as much… ”Warning: Of course it can happen that you wake up sleeping dogs and bring the boss to arguments.

 - Get the boss in the mood: When the boss is in a good mood, you can achieve more.
-Talk to his feelings with positive metaphors.
-He likes to golf?
-"With this project, I have managed a hole-in-one."
+Address his feelings with positive metaphors.
+Does he like golf?
+"With this project, I managed a hole-in-one."
 He is a passionate mountaineer?
-"With the motivation of this additional fee we could reach the summit together."
+“With the motivation of this additional fee, we could reach the summit together.”

 - The body speaks: If you want to assess your boss correctly during the conversation: pay attention to his body language.
 He presses his lips together, lowers his head, or clenches his fists.
 Change of subject, because he becomes equally angry.
 He pulls up the eyebrows in astonishment or lifts the palms of his hands?
 Ask if he understood them correctly.
 The boss rolls his eyes or plays around with objects?
 He got out of the conversation - talk to him directly.